Finger pinching conspiracy theory: Internet trolling

 Other authors regarded the conspiracy theory as a means for antifeminists to play the victim.
 Kim Jinsook, Emory University assistant professor, claimed antifeminists had borrowed strategies that called out sexism and misogyny and re-branded them as a consumer movement, intended to criticize feminism and drive feminists from public spaces.
 Kim said these dominant antifeminist groups, already exercising power within the society, co-opted cancel culture, disguising their behaviors as campaigns based on moral outrage.
 Lucien Brown, an associate professor in Korean studies, argued that the male-dominated communities abused the act of "taking offence" to garner sympathy from major corporations, government bodies and the right-wing media.
 Accordingly, this allowed them to become the victims of misandry, while feminists were positioned as female chauvinists.

 Some commentators compared the theorists to supporters of other conspiracy theories.
 Semyung University professor Sim Seoktae compared the theorists to flat Earthers.
 Hankook Ilbo journalist In Hyeonu compared the theorists to Gamergate, which involved similar cherrypicking of information and harassment.
 In also compared the movement to Trumpism because of perceived neotribalism.
-He reported that Seoul National University professor Kim Sua suggested a counter-information campaign and to pass an anti-discrimination law.
-Several authors compared the finger pinching theorists to incels.
+Seoul National University professor Kim Sua suggested a counter-information campaign and to pass an anti-discrimination law.
+Other authors compared the finger pinching theorists to incels.

 Other presses argued the theory has had a negative effect on creative works.
-The Chosun Ilbos Lee Miji reported that the finger pinching controversies, with the other internet disputes, have costed extra resources for companies to alter their commercial advertisements and avoid potential complaints.
+The Chosun Ilbo reported that the finger pinching controversies, with the other internet disputes, have cost extra resources for companies to alter their commercial advertisements and avoid potential complaints.
 Webtoon, an American-Korean webcomic platform owned by Naver, became a subject of constant disputes for the company's policies over the fingers.
 Webtoon comics like Return of the Blossoming Blade and Omniscient Reader's Viewpoint were criticized for censoring the alleged depiction of finger pinching hand gestures, with opponents of the conspiracy theory describing Naver's actions as inconsistent censorship and misogynic.

 The conspiracy theory was noted for being a subject of doxing and cyberbullying.
 JoongAng Ilbo reported that this kind of "online lynch" must be regulated with law and punishment.